ashutoshvarma/UMIPs/UMIPs/umip_add_R3-APR21_and_R3-MAY21_price_identifiers.md

 This means that only the Uniswap TWAP will need to be queried in real-time with a price feed.

 [Here](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/UniswapPriceFeed.js)
-is a reference implementation for an off-chain price feed that calculates the TWAP of a token based on Uniswap price data.
+is a reference implementation for an off-chain price feed that calculates the TWAP of a token-based on Uniswap price data.

 <br>